 Vehicles will only be allowed into the halls from 8am – 11am.
 All vehicles must be removed from the halls by 11am and NO vehicles will be permitted into the halls after this time.

-Please note Sunday 5th January is for Space Only exhibitors and their contractors, and for FULL CIRCLE to build their shell scheme stands.
+Please note that Sunday 4th January 2026 is for Space Only exhibitors and their contractors, and for Event Specialists to build their shell scheme stands.
 Shell Scheme exhibitors will NOT be allowed on site.

-Shell Scheme stands will be completed and ready for exhibitors to dress their stands – please note the type of the stand you have booked and when you can gain access to the halls.
+All Shell Scheme stands will be completed and ready for exhibitors to dress their stands from 8am on Monday morning.

 Electrical work may not be completed by this time, but you will have access to dress the stand.

-Hi-vis vests or similar are mandatory attire for all staff, contractors, exhibitors during the build and dismantle periods.
+Hi-vis vests or similar are mandatory attire for all staff, contractors and exhibitors during the build and dismantle periods.

 Exhibitor Badges